1000 Ways to Lie

-1000 Ways to Lie is a special and spin off of the television series 1000 Ways to Die.
+1000 Ways to Lie is an American television special and spin-off of the television series 1000 Ways to Die.
 It recreates intricate lies that people have told, as well as how, and what happened when they were found out.
 It also includes interviews with experts who describe the science behind each lie.
 The special aired on Spike on March 3, 2010.

 Stylizations

 The special is in the style of its parent show, by telling the location and date with a border that has the words "Liar", "Deception", "Greed", "Money", "Shame", "Secrets" and "Betray" surrounding a picture of the incident.
-At the end of each summary, there is another picture of the incident, and the "Way to Lie #" and the nickname for the incident typed over the image in yellow "Sin City" font, mocking the 1000 Ways to Die presentation.
+At the end of each summary, there is another picture of the incident, and the "Way to Lie #" and the nickname for the incident typed over the image in yellow "True Crimes" font, mocking the 1000 Ways to Die presentation.
 At the beginning of the episode there is a sped-up voice over that is merely the voice over from 1000 Ways to Die with a few words changed around: